 What is Accreditation?

-Accreditation is the process by which a credentialing or educational program is evaluated against defined standards, and when in compliance with these standards, is awarded recognition by a third party.
-ICE offers accreditation for both certificate and certification programs.
-For information on the differences between these programs, visit the Certificate vs. Certification page.
+Accreditation is the process by which a credentialing or educational program is evaluated against defined standards by a third party.
+When in compliance with these standards, it is awarded recognition.

 The Value of Accreditation

 - Enables credentialing organizations to demonstrate to profession it represents, and to general public its certificants serve, that their program has met the stringent standards set by the credentialing community

 - Enhances a program's credibility and legitimacy by providing impartial, third party oversight of a conformity assessment system

 - Provides organizations with a way to answer the question "who reviewed your certificate/certification program?", a question often posed by members of an occupation, employers, and sometimes, the courts